 - Interface wildcard matching,

 Why a Daemon?

-A very common question is why smcroute must be a daemon?
-Why not just a
+One common question is why SMCRoute must be a daemon, why not just a

 simple tool, like

 ip route for unicast routes?
 The answer is that to

 be able to add multicast routes a program must connect to the multicast